ihabawad18/Spotify-Project/README.md

 ## .env file
 Then go to the .env file and include your spotify client id.
 ## Installing Dependencies
-Install dependencies by using
+In the project directory run the below command to install dependencies
 ## yarn install (make sure yarn and Node js are available and installed on your device)
-In the project directory you can run:
 ## Running project
 Finally run the local development server by using the command
 ## yarn start